 - Now that I know what’s going to happen I can type madly, turning the events into a cohesive scene.
 But first, SET A TIMER.
 This is what helps me write extra fast!
 Even if I have two hours available to write, I’ll only set the timer for 30 or 60 minutes.
 Then I’ll reset it.
 I’ve found that a shorter time limit makes me write more words.

 - While the timer is running, the only thing I do is write.
 I don’t worry about what I’m writing, I have my plot points on the post-it next to me so I know what needs to happen, and the writing itself can be fixed up in edits later on.
 No checking emails or social media, no answering the phone.
 YOU ARE WORKING!
 You are currently unavailable and in an appointment.
 That is how I view my writing sessions.
 If you were serving a customer in a shop would you stop halfway through their purchase and say ‘hang on, I just want to check this Facebook notification’?
 No. Treat writing like any other job.
 You can check your messages when the timer is up.

 Following this method, I can usually write between 1200-1500 words an hour, sometimes up to 1800.
 So if my word goal is 3000 words a day, this would only take two hours.

-*Note: Here’s a little secret that has had a BIG impact on how fast I write: I don’t write on a computer!
-I write on a nifty little device called an Alphasmart NEO2, or NEO for short.
+*Note: Here’s a little secret that has had a BIG impact on how fast I write: I don’t always write on a computer!
+I share my writing between my Macbook Air, and a nifty little device called an Alphasmart NEO2, or NEO for short.